...

 Efforts in public health require a special worldview, a different philosophy, and are an open field for collaboration not only for physicians but also for many professions related to health or social sciences.

 Since public health efforts are directed towards society without individual demands and results take a long time to emerge, successful outcomes may not be immediately visible.
 Therefore, the primary source of satisfaction in preventing addiction is the improvement in the health status and quality of life of the communities in which individuals live.
-In this regard, the voluntary-based struggle of Country Green Crescents in the field of public health is a critical dynamic that nourishes global well-being and public health.

 More Latest News